November 21, 2018

 Then they led him out to crucify him.

-I think the Spirit wanted us to see the depths to which Jesus not only took on our guilt but he bore our shame.
+I think the Spirit wanted us to see the depths to which Jesus not only took on our guilt but the degree to which he bore our shame.
 To experience guilt means coming to the realization that I have done a bad thing that has caused injury to another.
 The proper response to guilt is confession and repentance.
 Shame is guilt gone wrong.
 Where guilt confesses to another, “I have done bad,” shame turns in on oneself and claims, “I am bad.”
 To shame someone is not to condemn their behavior but to condemn their personhood.
 Shame short circuits confession and precludes repentance because it traps us within a prison of our own making.
 Just as we cannot absolve our own guilt we cannot escape our own shame.
 Guilt is our fundamental problem.
 Shame is our fundamental condition.
 We can only be saved from such a problem and delivered from such a condition.
 Our greatest need is for salvation and deliverance; a savior and a deliverer.

-Herein lies the glory of the Cross.
+Herein lies the glory of the cross.
 Crucifixion is the public proclamation of guilt wrapped up in the permanent exposure of shame.
 Crucifixion says not only have you done evil but that you are worthless.
-Here’s the Gospel: Jesus took the most horrific sign of guilt and shame and transformed it into the most beautiful sign of forgiveness and honor.
+Here’s the gospel: Jesus took the most horrific sign of guilt and shame and transformed it into the most beautiful sign of forgiveness and honor.
 This is why we can declare, “For I am not ashamed of the Gospel because it is the power of God that brings salvation to everyone who believes: first to the Jew and then to the Gentile.”
 Romans 1:16.
 It’s why we can say, “For the message of the cross is foolishness to those who are perishing but it is the power of God for us who are being saved.”
 1 Corinthians 1:18.

 Because of Jesus death and resurrection the message of the Cross is forgiveness from our guilt and the deliverance from our shame.